• Skip to primary navigation

 • Green onions.
 Red onion is usually used when making potato salad, but we think green onion works better because it has a milder flavor.

 • Yogurt.
-We love using skyr because it's lower in fat and provides more protein, but feel free to use any yogurt you have on hand.
+We love using skyr because it's lower in fat and provides more protein, but feel free to use any yogurt you have on hand, or my blended cottage cheese instead.
 Dairy-free yogurt or Greek yogurt also works!
 You can also use sour cream.

 • Lemon juice.
 You can also use apple cider vinegar or red wine vinegar.